aucloud/aucloud.github.io/docs/Platform_Overview/support/index.md

 - Calling AUCloud Support on **1800 AUCLOUD (282 5683)**

-- Raise a ticket through one of the AUCloud self-service portal, new self-service capability to be launched soon.
+- Log a support ticket in the [AUCloud Support Portal](./aucloud_support_portal), new self-service capability to be launched soon.

 	- Enter a Subject and Description with as much information as possible about the issue as this will assist our teams with troubleshooting.
-Attachments can be added to provide additional information.
-Once you have entered the details click **Save**.
+	- Attachments can be added to provide additional information.

+!!! note

-General users will only have visibility of tickets raised by themselves.
+	- General users will only have visibility of tickets raised by themselves

-If you have administrator access, you will be able to view all support tickets raised by your organisation through the Account Tickets tab.
+	- If you have administrator access, you will be able to view all support tickets raised by your organisation through the Account Tickets tab
-The AUCloud Support contacts are also available on the Contacts tab.

-### Contacts

-24/7 Support
+### 24/7 Support

 If you require emergency support, you will need to do one of the following:

-- Raise a ticket in the AUCloud portal
+- Log a support ticket in the [AUCloud Support Portal](./aucloud_support_portal)
 - Send an email outlining the issue to [support@australiacloud.com.au](mailto:support@australiacloud.com.au)

 By raising one of the following this will alert our out of hours engineers to investigate the issue/error and provide an update once a solution has been established.

-Outside of the standard support hours, AUCloud offer 24/7 emergency support for Priority 1 and Priority 2 incidents
+Outside of the standard support hours, AUCloud offer 24/7 emergency support for Priority 1 and Priority 2 incidents.

 Emergency priority 1 and priority 2 incidents are classified by the following:

-- Priority 1 incidents:
+**Priority 1 incidents:**

-   •	AUCloud systems are not functioning as expected with high impact on customer operations
+- AUCloud systems are not functioning as expected with high impact on customer operations

-- Priority 2 incidents:
+**Priority 2 incidents:**

-  •	AUCloud systems are partially usable with medium impact on customer operations
+- AUCloud systems are partially usable with medium impact on customer operations

-  •	Priority 1 fault to which a temporary solution has been applied by AUCloud technicians.
+- Priority 1 fault to which a temporary solution has been applied by AUCloud technicians